How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 Also, avoid planting hydrangeas, where water collects after rainfalls or irrigations.

-Preventing hydrangea root rot involves proper planting techniques, keeping the soil moist but not wet, monitoring soil pH and fertility, and regular maintenance and monitoring.
+Preventing root rot on Hydrangeas involves proper planting techniques, keeping the soil moist but not wet, monitoring soil pH and fertility, and regular maintenance and monitoring.

-Plant owners can keep their hydrangeas healthy and thriving for years with these tips.
+With these tips, plant owners can keep their hydrangeas healthy and thriving for years.

 Here are some tips:

 1. Choose the right soil: Hydrangeas grow best in well-draining soil with a pH range of 6.0 to 7.5.
-Avoid planting in heavy or clay soils that retain too much moisture, which can lead to root rot.
+Avoid planting in heavy or clay soils that retain too much moisture.

 2. Improve soil drainage: If your soil is heavy or poorly draining, amend it with organic matter like compost or peat moss to improve drainage.